PrameshShrestha508/memorial_book/README.md

 -FIND dbmsproject.sql FROM Database FOLDER IN MAIN DIRECTORT AND IMPORT IT IN YOUR DATABASE.
 -ALL SET NOW OPEN THE LOCALHOST IN URL AND SEE THE PROJECT.

-#CREATED BY ABHISHEK DUDHAL
-#IF YOU HAVE ANY QUERY MAIL ME AT abhishekdudhal@gmail.com